-Thinking differently about post-COVID life is a chance to reimagine and update our social, economic and workforce systems to be more agile, inclusive, efficient and responsive to the needs of people.
+Thinking differently about post-COVID life is a chance to reimagine and update our systems to be more agile, inclusive and efficient.

 Sacramento State will look very different this fall, when only 7 percent of courses will be held in-person, because of COVID-19 and social distancing.

 Just as businesses are adapting to support a remote workforce, significant changes are happening in how health care is delivered.

 At times like this, sports and other forms of entertainment may seem irrelevant — but sports teams have a responsibility to their communities.

 The coronavirus pandemic brought California’s fitness industry to a halt, threatening the livelihoods of roughly 180,000 fitness professionals.